fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 <script type="text/javascript" src="{% static "path/to/local/themes/fusioncharts.theme.fusion.js" %}"></script>
 ```

-> Including only the `fusioncharts.theme.fusion.js` file will not apply the theme. to apply the theme, set the value of `theme` attribute to the respective `theme` name.
+> Only including the `fusioncharts.theme.fusion.js` file will not apply the theme.
+To apply the theme, set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').